 Here is what the smaller ornament tree looks like — this one was cut on a Cricut Explore using foil Kraft board.
 Naturally, this small one is not study enough to support ceramic tiles, but it does a fine job with the Kraft board or cardstock versions (included in free pattern).
-The numbered backs and hangers are all included as well.
+The numbered backs and hangers are all included as well (I used a font called Christmas Wishes for the numbers).
 I’ve hung each ornament on the tree with a paper clip I bent up and pushed in from the back — works great!

 Let me show you how easy it is to make this arabesque tile ornament tree countdown calendar!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials to Make an Arabesque Tile Ornament Tree Countdown Calendar